-I called this recipe enchilada bowls because that’s what it’s all about: black beans, green lentils and rice in a luxurious chili-cheese sauce.
+This recipe is called enchilada bowls because that’s what it’s all about: black beans, green lentils, and rice in a luxurious chili-cheese sauce.
 Think of it like deconstructed enchiladas in a bowl.

 And if you are worried about protein, each serving contains over 20g of protein!